Melissa Poe

 • Applying anthropology, ethnoecology, political ecology, and cultural geography approaches to environmental problems through community-based participatory action research

-Poe has conducted extensive fieldwork throughout Pacific North America in marine and terrestrial ecosystems.
-Prior to her affiliation with WSG/NWFSC in 2012, Melissa was a principal research scientist at the Institute for Culture and Ecology and worked in collaboration with the USDA Forest Service on community-based natural resource management in the Pacific Northwest.
-Melissa earned a Ph.D.
-(2009) and masters degree (2004) in Environmental Anthropology at the University of Washington where she focused her research on Indigenous community forestry in Oaxaca Mexico, and the cultural, gender, and governance dimensions of understory plants and mushrooms.
+Prior to her affiliation with WSG, Melissa was a social scientist with NOAA Fisheries, the Institute for Culture and Ecology and the USDA Forest Service on topics ranging from subsistence fishing, urban foraging, wildland fire, and forest plan assessments in the Pacific Northwest.
+Melissa earned doctoral degree and a master’s degree in environmental anthropology at the University of Washington where she focused her research on Indigenous community forestry in Oaxaca Mexico, and the cultural, gender, and governance dimensions of understory plants and mushrooms.
 Melissa’s undergraduate degrees are in Sociology and Spanish with a minor in Peace and Conflict Resolution studies.
-Melissa is the first person in her family to go to college, and was supported through the Federal Pell Grant, merit awards, and the UW Graduate Opportunities and Minority Achievement Program.
+She is the first person in her family to go to college, and was supported through the Federal Pell Grant, merit awards, and the UW Graduate Opportunities and Minority Achievement Program.
 In an earlier phase of her career, Melissa was a wilderness guide, leading sea kayaking, international trekking and coastal backpacking trips.
 A long-time Puget Sound resident, Melissa enjoys foraging for wild foods and medicines, experimenting with botanical art and fermentation, and enjoys traveling with her wife.

 Links